moogacs/docs.buf.build/docs/ci-cd/setup.md

 ```

 If you are on [TravisCI](https://travis-ci.org) or [CircleCI](https://circleci.com) they
-do not clone any branches outside of the one being tests, so this allows `buf` to clone
+do not clone any branches outside of the one being tested, so this enables `buf` to clone
 using the remote and run the [breaking change detector](../breaking/overview.md).

 ## CI authentication (Optional)